inf3cti0n95/Otaku-Codes/_posts/2017-04-08-hello-world.markdown

 Hello Everyone, Konnichiwa !!

-As this it the Introductory post, I want to keep it short and sweet.
+As an Introductory post, I want to keep it short and sweet.
 I wanted to start my own blog from ages.
 But didn't make it through till now, when I found this awesome domain Otaku.Codes which reflects my personality *#Otaku*.

 At the time of writing this post, I am about to attend my last day (College Farewell) at College (Undergrad).
 Hoping to start out something.
 Cool, Revolutionizing, Something that would